cihansakman/ML-obesity-level-estimation/README.md

 <h4 align="center">Abstract</h4>
 <p align="center">
-In this project Obesity Level Estimation Software based on Decision Trees article published by Eduardo De-La-Hoz-Correa, Fabio E. Mendoza-Palechor, Alexis De-La-Hoz-Manotas, Roberto C. Morales-Ortega and Sánchez Hernández Beatriz Adriana has been tried to replicated.
+In this project <a href="https://thescipub.com/pdf/jcssp.2019.67.77.pdf">Obesity Level Estimation Software based on Decision Trees article published by Eduardo De-La-Hoz-Correa, Fabio E. Mendoza-Palechor, Alexis De-La-Hoz-Manotas, Roberto C. Morales-Ortega and Sánchez Hernández Beatriz Adriana</a> has been tried to replicated.
 Obesity has become a global epidemic that has doubled since 1980, authors handled that problem authors applied the SEMMA data mining methodology,  to select, explore and model the data set, and then three methods were selected: Decision trees, Bayesian networks (Naïve Bayes) and Logistic Regression, obtaining the best results with Decision trees based on the metrics: Precision, recall, TP Rate and FP Rate.
 Necessary information and the data itself can be achieved from: <a href="https://archive.ics.uci.edu/ml/datasets/Estimation+of+obesity+levels+based+on+eating+habits+and+physical+condition+">UCI Machine Learning Repository</a>
 </p>

 ## Introduction